 Downhill Skiing Getaways | Romantic Road Trip Packages | Girls Getaways

 Snowboarding & Snowtubing Getaways | Conferences and Meetings

 Ontario Travel News | Ontario Resort Destinations | Ontario Towns and Cities

 Restaurants & Dining | Family Reunions | FAQ's Ontario Travel | Site Map

-Maple Syrup is Canada's spring tonic welcoming spring back with warmer days, melting snow and ice.
+Maple Syrup is one of Canada's 4M's that goes with Canada's Moose, Mountians and Muskies!
+Ontario has more Maple Syrup production than most other provinces.
+This spring tonic welcomes spring and indicates warmer days, melting snow and ice.
 A visit to the Maple Sugar Bush, or a visit to a Maple Syrup Festival adds smiles to kids and laughter for the family.

-Ministry of Agriculture and Food reports early maple sap runs becoming the norm.
-"Early tapping is now considered normal for the commercial vacuum collection industry" The maple production report is a weekly report that will include predictions of approaching sap flow events based on extended weather forecasts, and guidelines on sap collection and syrup production.
+Indications with this years cold winter and heavy snow fall the harvest will start later in March.
+The maple production report is a weekly report that will include predictions of approaching sap flow events based on extended weather forecasts, and guidelines on sap collection and syrup production.
 The maple syrup festival and sugar bush tours season continues into April.
 See March maple syrup festivals and maple sugar bush tours north in Ontario.

 Maple Syrup Myths or Facts

 Maple Trees were once called Maypoles: True: From an early settler "I have ever seen was making sugar out of a tree...you make a hole in the tree) the Maypole they call it and out come the sugar like seet water thick like and you boil it." from the John A. MacDonald Alubum by Lena Newman.